Hänsel und Gretel

 2 hours 15 minutes, 1 intermission (20 minutes) minutesLanguage

-In Czech, subtitles in Czech, EnglishPremiere
+In Czech, surtitles in Czech, EnglishPremiere

 April 23, 2015

-The State Opera Orchestra
+State Opera Orchestra

-Kühn Children's Choir
+Prague Philharmonic Children's Choir

-The National Theatre production of Hänsel und Gretel, performed in Czech under the title Jeníček a Mařenka, is directed by Matěj Forman, primarily known to Prague audiences as the designer of magical sets for the highly acclaimed productions La Belle et la Bête, A Walk Worthwhile and Enchantia, which he has created in recent years for the National Theatre Opera together with his brother Petr.
+Our current adaptation of Hänsel und Gretel is directed by Matěj Forman, primarily known to Prague audiences as the designer of the magical scenery for the highly acclaimed productions La Belle et la Bête, A Walk Worthwhile and Enchantia, which he has created in recent years for the National Theatre Opera together with his brother Petr.
 Matěj Forman and his team’s conception of the musical fairy tale was inspired by the world of itinerant theatre.